 Peter Kropotkin

-Peter Kropotkin was a Russian revolutionary, anarchist, and activist.
-An advocate for a decentralized society based on self-governing communities and worker-run enterprises.
-He was very skeptical of capitalism and believed it to create poverty, scarcity, and wealth for the privileged.
-He believed that surplus value was itself the problem, holding that a society would still be unjust if the workers of an industry kept their surplus to themselves, rather than redistributing it for the common good.
+Peter Kropotkin was a Russian revolutionary, anarchist, and activist who advocated for a decentralized society built upon self-governing communities and worker-run enterprises.
+Deeply skeptical of capitalism, he argued that the system inherently manufactured poverty and scarcity to generate wealth for the privileged.
+For Kropotkin, "surplus value" itself was the core issue; he maintained that a society remains unjust if workers merely retain their own industry's surplus rather than redistributing it for the common good.

 Comments